RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>3</sup> Hear, O ye kings; give ear, O ye princes; I, [even] I, will sing unto the LORD; I will sing [praise] to the LORD God of Israel.
 <sup>4</sup> LORD, when thou wentest out of Seir, when thou marchedst out of the field of Edom, the earth trembled, and the heavens dropped, the clouds also dropped water.
 <sup>5</sup> The mountains melted from before the LORD, [even] that Sinai from before the LORD God of Israel.
-<sup>6</sup> In the days of Shamgar the son of Anath, in the days of Jael, the highways were unoccupied, and the travellers walked through byways .
+<sup>6</sup> In the days of Shamgar the son of Anath, in the days of Jael, the highways were unoccupied, and the travellers walked through byways.
 <sup>7</sup> [The inhabitants of] the villages ceased, they ceased in Israel, until that I Deborah arose, that I arose a mother in Israel.
 <sup>8</sup> They chose new gods; then [was] war in the gates: was there a shield or spear seen among forty thousand in Israel?
 <sup>9</sup> My heart [is] toward the governors of Israel, that offered themselves willingly among the people.
 Bless ye the LORD.